annameliksetian/annameliksetian.github.io/index.md

 - **LinkedIn:** [linkedin.com/in/ameliksetian](https://www.linkedin.com/in/ameliksetian/)

 ## About
-I am a PhD student at Jagiellonian University and a member of the [LangUsta (Psychology of Language and Bilingualism) lab](https://langusta.psychologia.uj.edu.pl) in Kraków, Poland.
+I am a doctoral candidate at Jagiellonian University and a member of the [LangUsta (Psychology of Language and Bilingualism) lab](https://langusta.psychologia.uj.edu.pl) in Kraków, Poland.
 My research focuses on language processing in multilinguals with a particular interest in how they apply language control and domain-general cognitive control.
 Specifically, I explore whether there is a relationship between the control processes and the level of proximity in a language pair.
 In my free time, I engage in various EdTech projects.

 ## Education
 - **PhD candidate, Cognitive Neuroscience**
-- Jagiellonian University, Kraków, Poland (2021 – 2026)
+Jagiellonian University, Kraków, Poland (2021 – 2026)

 - **MSc, Theoretical and Experimental Psychology** (with honors)
-- Lomonosov Moscow State University, Moscow, Russia (2017 – 2019)
+Lomonosov Moscow State University, Moscow, Russia (2017 – 2019)

 - **BA, Psychology and Pedagogy in Education** (with honors)
-- Russian State University for the Humanities, Moscow, Russia (2013 – 2017)
+Russian State University for the Humanities, Moscow, Russia (2013 – 2017)

 ## Work Experience
 Foxford Online School, Moscow, Russia: